 them are in fact still 60 Hz I've seen machines with rates that are lower (24 Hz

-is about the lowest I've seen) and much higher (240 Hz, must have been someone's
+is about the lowest I've seen) and much higher (240 Hz and there are 480 Hz

 And while we're talking about item files I should mention